-- All those who are appointed or co-opted as members of the Board must comply with the Members' Code of Conduct of Devolved Public Bodies Revised Edition 2022 as incorporated into the Code of Corporate Governance and approved by the Scottish Ministers.
-This also applies equally to all members of Committees whether they are employed by NHS Orkney or not when undertaking Committee business. - 26.2 For the purposes of monitoring compliance with the Members' Code of Conduct, the Corporate Services Manager has been appointed as the designated monitoring officer. - 26.3 Board and Committee Members having any doubts about the relevance of a particular interest should discuss the matter with the Corporate Services Manager. - 26.4 Board and Committee Members should declare on appointment any material or relevant interest and such interests should be recorded in the Board and Committee minutes.
+- 26.1 All those who are appointed or co-opted as members of the Board must comply with the Members' Code of Conduct of Devolved Public Bodies Revised Edition 2022 as incorporated into the Code of Corporate Governance and approved by the Scottish Ministers.
+This also applies equally to all members of Committees whether they are employed by NHS Orkney or not when undertaking Committee business. - 26.2 For the purposes of monitoring compliance with the Members' Code of Conduct, the Head of Corporate Governance has been appointed as the designated monitoring officer. - 26.3 Board and Committee Members having any doubts about the relevance of a particular interest should discuss the matter with the Head of Corporate Governance. - 26.4 Board and Committee Members should declare on appointment any material or relevant interest and such interests should be recorded in the Board and Committee minutes.
 Any changes should be declared and recorded when they occur.
 Interests will also be entered into a register that is available to the public, details of which will be disclosed in the Board's Annual Report.
-Arrangements for viewing the register shall also be publicised.
+The Register will be published on the Board's website.